HASE-Group/hase_iii_userguide/hasepp.md

 After simulation has finished, this section is called.
 It can be utilised to capture statistics or dump entity states to assist in debugging, or evaluation of the simulation activities.

 #### $class_decls
-Used to add declaration to the entity's class declaration.
+Used to add declarations to the entity's class declaration.
 This can be used to add new member variables, functions, or local type definitions to the entity's generatred class.
-Any added new member function will need to have their definition declared in the class_defs Service.
+Any added new member function will need to have its definition declared in the class_defs Service.

 ~~~~~~~~~~~~~~~~~
 $class_decls